wso2/docs-devant/en/docs/quick-start-guides/schedule-your-first-automation.md

         The build process may take some time.
 Once complete, the build status changes to **Success**.
 You can see the Build History by clicking **Build** in the left navigation.

 2. Once the **Build Status** shows as `Build completed`, click **Test** to run your automation once.
-3. The development card will be automatically updated with the execution details.
+3. The development card automatically updates with the execution details.
 Click the refresh button in the top right corner if it is not automatically updated.
 4. Click **View Logs** on an execution.
 You will see the `Hello World` is printed along with the execution time.
 5. Click **Schedule** to schedule the automation.
 6. In the **BY INTERVAL** tab, Select **Day** from the dropdown.